-Great interest being shown on Rousay and Orkney as The Crazy Psychologist is set there.
+Great interest is shown on Rousay and Orkney as The Crazy Psychologist is set there.
 I'll be on Orkney in May for book sales.

 Johnston Press about to interview me over The Trials of Sally Dunning.